 GKE AutoPilot in a nutshell is a managed Kubernetes cluster, that not only manages the control plane for you but also the nodes, you just need to apply your pods.

-AutoPilot will always set CPU requests and limits for you (unlike AWS Fargate), even if you didn’t define it in your pod spec.
+AutoPilot will always for you (unlike AWS Fargate), even if you didn’t define it in your pod spec.
 That will guarantee consistent performance over and over again.
 You can’t enjoy idle resources but you can be sure that you will always get the same performance no matter what node you’re running on.